-Lactate, which is produced by the body all day long, is resynthesized by the liver (Cori Cycle) to form glucose that provides you with more energy.
-Sounds like a friend to me.
+Lactate, produced by the body all day long, is resynthesized by the liver (Cori Cycle) to form glucose that provides you with more energy.

-Some of the lactate we produce is released into the blood stream and used directly as a fuel by heart muscle, and by the liver to produce blood glucose and glycogen (Cori Cycle).
+Some of the lactate we produce is released into the bloodstream and used directly as fuel by the heart, muscle and liver to make blood glucose and glycogen (Cori Cycle).

 The lactate shuttle involves the following series of events:

-It has been estimated that about 50% of the lactate produced during intensive exercise is used by muscles to form glycogen which acts as a metabolic fuel to sustain exercise.
+It has been estimated that about 50% of the lactate produced during intense exercise is used by muscles to form glycogen which acts as a metabolic fuel to sustain exercise.

-The Krebs cycle is a series of reactions which occurs in the mitochondria and results in the formation of ATP.
-The pyruvic acid molecules from glycolysis undergo oxidation in the mitochondrion to produce acetyl coenzyme A and then the Krebs cycle begins.
+The Krebs cycle is a series of reactions that occur in the mitochondria and results in ATP formation.
+The pyruvic acid molecules from glycolysis undergo oxidation in the mitochondrion to produce acetyl coenzyme A, and the Krebs cycle begins.

-Three major events occur during the Krebs cycle.
+Three significant events occur during the Krebs cycle.
 One guanosine triphosphate (GTP) is produced which donates a phosphate group to ADP to form one ATP; three molecules of Nicotinamide adenine dinucleotide (NAD) and one molecule of flavin adenine dinucleotide (FAD) are reduced.
-Although one molecule of GTP leads to the production of one ATP, the production of the reduced NAD and FAD are far more significant in the cell's energy generating process because they donate their electrons to an electron transport system that generates large amounts ATP.
+Although one molecule of GTP leads to the production of one ATP, the reduced NAD and FAD production are far more significant in the cell's energy-generating process because they donate their electrons to an electron transport system that generates large amounts ATP.

-The Cori cycle refers to the metabolic pathway in which lactate produced by anaerobic glycolysis in the muscles moves via the blood stream to the liver where it it is converted to blood glucose and glycogen.
+The Cori cycle refers to the metabolic pathway in which lactate produced by anaerobic glycolysis in the muscles moves via the bloodstream to the liver, converted to blood glucose and glycogen.

 The breakdown of glucose or glycogen produces lactate and hydrogen ions (H+) - for each lactate molecule, one hydrogen ion is formed.
-The presence of hydrogen ions, not lactate, makes the muscle acidic that will eventually halt muscle function.
-As hydrogen ion concentrations increase the blood and muscle become acidic.
-This acidic environment will slow down enzyme activity and ultimately the breakdown of glucose itself.
+The presence of hydrogen ions, not lactate, makes the muscle acidic, eventually stopping muscle function.
+As hydrogen ion concentrations increase, the blood and muscle become acidic.
+This acidic environment will slow down enzyme activity, and ultimately the breakdown of glucose itself.
 Acidic muscles will aggravate associated nerve endings causing pain and increase irritation of the central nervous system.
 The athlete may become disorientated and feel nauseous.

-Given that high levels of lactate/hydrogen ions will be detrimental to performance, one of the key reasons for endurance training is to enable the body to perform at a greater pace with a minimal amount of lactate.
-This can be done by long steady runs, which will develop the aerobic capacity by means of capillarisation (formation of more small blood vessels, thus enhancing oxygen transport to the muscles) and by creating greater efficiency in the heart and lungs.
-If the aerobic capacity is greater, it means there will be more oxygen available to the working muscles and this should delay the onset of lactic acid at a given work intensity.
+Given that high levels of lactate/hydrogen ions will be detrimental to performance, one of the critical reasons for endurance training is to enable the body to perform at a higher pace with minimal lactate.
+It can be done by long steady runs, which will develop the aerobic capacity using capillarisation (forming more small blood vessels, thus enhancing oxygen transport to the muscles) and creating greater efficiency in the heart and lungs.
+If the aerobic capacity is more significant, more oxygen will be available to the working muscles, which should delay the onset of lactic acid at a given work intensity.

 What a low Lactate Threshold means

 If your lactate threshold (LT) is reached at low exercise intensity, it often means that the "oxidative energy systems" in your muscles are not working very well.
-If they were performing at a high level, they would use oxygen to break lactate down to carbon dioxide and water, preventing lactate from pouring into the blood.
+If they perform at a high level, they will use oxygen to break lactate down to carbon dioxide and water, preventing lactate from pouring into the blood.
 If your LT is low, it may mean that:

 Improving your Lactate Threshold

-The aim is to saturate the muscles in lactic acid in order to educate the body's buffering mechanism (alkaline) to deal with it more effectively.
-The accumulation of lactate in working skeletal muscles is associated with fatigue of this system after 50 to 60 seconds of maximal effort.
-Sessions should comprise of one to five repetitions (depends on the athlete's ability) with near to full recovery.
+The aim is to saturate the muscles in lactic acid to educate the body's buffering mechanism (alkaline) to deal with it more effectively.
+The accumulation of lactate in working skeletal muscles is associated with this system's fatigue after 50 to 60 seconds of maximal effort.
+Sessions should comprise one to five repetitions (depending on the athlete's ability) near full recovery.

 Training continuously at about 85 to 90% of your maximum heart rate for 20 to 25 minutes will improve your Lactate Threshold (LT).

-A session should be conducted once a week and commence eight weeks before a major competition.
-This will help the muscle cells retain their alkaline buffering ability.
-Improving your LT will also improve your tlimvVO2max.
+A session should be conducted weekly and eight weeks before a major competition.
+It will help the muscle cells retain their alkaline buffering ability.
+Improving your LT will also enhance your tlimvVO2 max.

 Lactate Tolerance Training Sessions